aws-samples/eks-workshop/content/intermediate/241_pixie/using_pixie/service_errors.md

 ![px_service_error](/images/pixie/px_service_error.png)

 {{% notice info %}}
-If you don’t see an HTTP error, try increasing the time window or manually re-trigger the bug in the web application (and re-running the script afterwards).
+If you don’t see an HTTP error, increase the time window or manually re-trigger the bug in the sock-shop web application.
+Make sure to re-run the script afterwards.
 {{% /notice %}}